-These consolidated financial statements are presented in pound sterling, which is the Company's functional currency.
+These consolidated financial statements are presented in pound sterling, which is the functional currency of the Group and Company.
 All amounts have been rounded to the nearest thousand, unless otherwise indicated.

 4. Financial risk management

 Financial Risk Factors

 The Group's activities expose it to a variety of financial risks arising from its use of financial instruments: credit risk, liquidity risk and market risk.
 This note describes the Group's objectives, policies and processes for managing those risks and the methods used to measure them.